 After another 100m you pass the Lower Cambourne Track on the left.
 From here the track descends more steeply with a short section of asphalt, and after another 500m reaches the intersection with the Bare Creek Trail.
 (You can also reach the Cascades via the Lower Cambourne / Bare Creek loop, which adds 2km to the hike.)
 From the junction with the Bare Creek Trail there’s a final (fairly flat) 500m along the Cascade Track to reach the Cascades, crossing a concrete weir just before the end that’s normally got a bit of water running over it.

-A picturesque rock platform and natural swimming hole, the Cascades is at the confluence of Middle Harbour and Frenchs creeks.
+A picturesque rock platform and natural swimming hole, The Cascades is at the confluence of Middle Harbour and Frenchs Creek.

 A popular picnic spot and Boy Scouts camping site in the 1920s, a weir was constructed in 1934 (financed by unemployment relief money given to Ku-ring-gai Council) to create a large public swimming pool called the “Bungaroo Pool”.
 It had an average depth of 12 feet and was 60 x 100 feet in size (20m x 33m).
 Access was via a new road built from Douglas St – which is now the Cascades Track.
 [Source: The Secret of Bungaroo, 1934].
 The remains of the dam wall can be seen below.